How to Host a Website: A Step-by-Step Guide for Beginners

 02. Research website hosting platforms

 Once you know the type of web hosting you need, it’s time to look at the different platforms available.
 Much like buying a house (or an apartment or townhouse), this decision is not something you should take lightly.
-After all, the web hosting platform you choose will play a major role in all aspects of your business or personal website, from its stability to page load speed.
+After all, the web hosting platform you choose will play a major role in all aspects of your website, from its stability to page load speed.

 03. Choose a web hosting service provider